TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 </details>

 #### Check ACL
-After setting public for  authority 읽기 권한을 공개로 설정한 후에는 `curl`, `wget` 등의 도구를 사용하거나 브라우저를 통해 토큰 없이 조회되는지 확인할 수 있습니다.
+After setting public for the authority to read, you may use tools such as 'curl' or 'wget', or check whether to get without token via browser.

 <details>
 <summary>Example</summary>